jtlapp/electron-affinity/README.md

 ### Main APIs

 A main API is an instance of a class defined in the main process.
-All methods of this class, including ancestor class methods, are treated as IPC methods except for those declared `private` or prefixed with underscore (`_`) or pound (`#`).
-You can therefore define private properties and methods on which the IPC methods rely.
+All methods of this class, including ancestor class methods, are treated as IPC methods except for those prefixed with underscore (`_`) or pound (`#`).
+You can therefore use these prefixes to define private properties and methods on which the IPC methods rely.

 Each main API method can take any number of parameters, including none, but must return a promise.
 The promise need not resolve to a value.